SlideRuleEarth/sliderule-python/docs/source/user_guide/ICESat-2.rst

 .. py:function:: icesat2.h5 (dataset, resource, asset="atlas-s3", datatype=sliderule.datatypes["REAL"], col=0, startrow=0, numrows=ALL_ROWS)

-    Reads a dataset from an HDF5 file and return the values of the dataset in a list
+    Reads a dataset from an HDF5 file and returns the values of the dataset in a list

     This function provides an easy way for locally run scripts to get direct access to HDF5 data stored in a cloud environment.
     But it should be noted that this method is not the most efficient way to access remote H5 data, as the data is accessed one dataset at a time.